mouha89/mouha89/README.md

 - 👋 Hi, I’m @mouha89
-- 👀 I’m interested in python
+- 👀 I’m interested in software developpement
-- 🌱 I’m currently learning to create script with python to raspberry
+- 🌱 I’m currently learning to create scripts with python to raspberry
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...